a2wd/HaskellProblems/README.md

 ## Lab 03 - Higher Order Functions & Function Composition

 A series of problems involving higher order functions and function composition in Haskell.

+## Lab 04 - Recursive Functions

+A series of problems which could be implemented in many ways but are intended to illustrate the simplicity, ease and clarity of a recursive programming style.